David Bowie’s Adventures with the Doctor

 “The main character, known only as the Doctor, periodically died and was reborn in a new incarnation that barely resembled the one that came before,” Heller explains.
 “An act of metamorphosis that Bowie would employ, again and again, to equally mythic effect throughout his career.”

 Doctor Who may have been a reflection of the future David Bowie, but what if David Bowie himself had been the product of science fiction?
-Instead of simply being a fan of Doctor Who, what if a young David Jones had actually met the Doctor and travelled through space and time with him before returning to the England of the early 1960s and the start of his career?
+Instead of simply being a fan of Doctor Who, what if a young David Jones had actually met the Doctor and traveled through space and time with him before returning to the England of the early 1960s and the start of his career?

 That is the premise that writers Al Ewing and Rob Williams set out to explore during “Year One” of the Doctor Who comic book series published by Titan in 2014.
 Featuring the Eleventh Doctor – portrayed on screen by actor Matt Smith – and a librarian assistant named Alice Obiefune as his traveling companion, the duo become a trio in the third issue with the addition of John Jones, a Bowie stand-in who would transform from 1960s nobody to rock and roll megastar.